svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_garbage_collector/index.md

 The intuition behind these are that (1) the global environment should always be available to use, so nothing in there can be removed.
-The local environment (2) is what the environment we are operating within right now, so better not remove any of that either.
+The local environment (2) is the environment we are operating within right now, so better not remove any of that either.
 The current expression (3) is an object on the heap, it better remain there if we want to keep working with it.
 For the program however, really we only